-- Contribute towards building a non-stigmatising community, including treating students with dignity, and encouraging them to seek help if they have mental health issues - ii.
-Be aware of the policy, procedures, services available and referral processes for dealing with mental health issues - iii.
-Be aware of their personal limitations when assisting students with mental health difficulties or conditions and should refer to the Student Mental Health Policy Guidelines for staff supporting students (see appendix) for further information. - iv.
+- i.
+Contribute towards building a non-stigmatising community, including treating students with dignity, and encouraging them to seek help if they have mental health issues. - ii.
+Be aware of the policy, procedures, services available and referral processes for dealing with mental health issues. - iii.
+Be aware of their personal limitations when assisting students with mental health difficulties or conditions and should refer to the Student Mental Health Policy Guidelines for staff supporting students for further information (see appendix 1). - iv.
 Be aware of the principles of confidentiality and disclosure. - v.
 The Head of Student Experience is responsible for monitoring this policy on an annual basis.